Autodesk/molecular-design-toolkit/docs/structure.rst

 Note:
-   These properties are only accessible if they correspond to the molecule's current position - MDT will throw a NotCalculatedError if the molecule has moved.
+   These properties are only accessible if they correspond to the molecule's current position - MDT will raise ``NotCalculatedError`` if you try to access properties at a new position without explicitly asking for a calculation.

    >>> benzene.calculate()
    >>> benzene.potential_energy